smart-life-tech/toilet_kat_change/BLE_OTA_INSTRUCTIONS.md

 BLE OTA Instructions
+to test on your own end, set dev on the first line to `true`.

-This project already includes a BLE-based OTA implementation in `src/main.cpp` and a client script `ota_update.py` that can push a compiled firmware image to the device over BLE.
+This project already includes a BLE-based OTA implementation in `src/main.cpp` (since you are using arduino, you will need to copy this `main.cpp` code to the arduino ide and compile)and a client script `ota_update.py` that can push a compiled firmware image to the device over BLE.

 Quick summary
 - The device advertises a main service and dynamically adds an OTA service when OTA mode is enabled (hold both hardware buttons for the configured trigger sequence).